ICT-BDA/EasyML/README.md

 ## How to involve in our project

 Pull all project and prepare some necessary environments and a kind of development utilities.
-Follows the step in **Quick-start**, and you can create our webapp.
+Follows the step in **Quick-start**, and you can create our system in your computer.

 ## How to use Easy Machine Learning Studio